gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

     [Logistic Regression] Classification accuracy for test set: 0.6709486166007905

 Our baseline logistic model is able to achieve an accuracy of roughly 69.4% in the training set, and 67.1% in the test set.
+We can see that this is already better than our trivial baseline model, which is a great sign!
+However, we believe we can build an even better predictive model.

 # Logistic Classifier with Quadratic Terms

+Our next appraoch was to consider a logistic regression model that includes quadratic terms as well as main effect terms, in an attempt to capture any polynomial relationships that may exist between our features and whether or not a particular song should be included in our playlist.

 ```python